pow123/Getting-Started-Git/_episodes/05-github.md

 ```
 $ git push -u origin master
 ```
 This is it!
-You just made your local `SWC_spring2018` repository available on GitHub for everyone to access.
+You just made your local `TheDataShop` repository available on GitHub for everyone to access.
 You are now in position to share your work and collaborate with others.
 How cool is this?

 > ## Optional Activity
 > Suppose you want to add another file to your repository.
-> Download command history file for the Python lesson this morning and
-> add it to your local directory and then push it to Github.
+> Add your git_test folder to your local directory 'TheDataShop' and then push the changes to Github.
 >
 > <https://hackmd.io/IwQwrCAMCmDGAcBaSB2eAjRAWAbAZgCZEQRhpFgth4cAzKgEwIeiA===?both>
 > {: .challenge}